kwabena-cyber/remote-git-basics/profile.md

 Yesterday was a great day we learnt of Linux commands

 ## Learning Summary for Today
 Learning on Git and Github

+## LEarning Summary for Morrow
+Learning on Python